cyhasuka/Hackintosh-Asus-ROG-Laptop-Coffee-Lake/README.md

 ## Not Working Features

-- NVIDIA GTX1070 with MAX-Q Design **and the connected HDMI port with it**
+- NVIDIA GTX1070 with MAX-Q Design **and the connected HDMI port**
+- Video output from USB Type-C (Connected to NVIDIA Graphics Card)
 - Numberpad on trackpad

 ## Special Thanks